Steve Johnson (tennis): 2018: Third and fourth titles

 Johnson made the semifinals in Delray Beach, where he lost to young German Peter Gojowczyk.

 In Miami, Johnson made it to the third round, where he was defeated by Spaniard Pablo Carreño Busta.

 Johnson won his third title in Houston on clay courts after defeating five Americans: Ernesto Escobedo, Frances Tiafoe, John Isner, Taylor Fritz, and Tennys Sandgren.

 In July, Johnson won the grass-court Hall of Fame Championship in Newport, Rhode Island, defeating Indian Ramkumar Ramanathan over three sets in the final.

-Johnson reached the final again in Winston-Salem in August, where he was defeated by young Russian Daniil Medvedev in straight sets.
+Johnson reached the final again in Winston-Salem in August, where he was defeated by Russian Daniil Medvedev in straight sets.

 2019: Wimbledon third round

 Johnson reached the quarterfinals at Delray Beach in February, where he lost to Radu Albot.

 In March, Johnson beat Taylor Fritz in the first round of Indian Wells, but fell to young Canadian Denis Shapovalov in the second.

-At Wimbledon, Johnson beat Albert Ramos-Viñolas in the first round and young Aussie Alex de Minaur in the second, only to be defeated by Kei Nishikori in the third round in straight sets.
+At Wimbledon, Johnson beat Albert Ramos Viñolas in the first round and young Aussie Alex de Minaur in the second, only to be defeated by Kei Nishikori in the third round in straight sets.

 At the US Open, Johnson lost in the first round to Nick Kyrgios.